 “I am a believer of therapy.
 I think that I have had opportunities where I kind of reflect on the younger me and I think that a lot of the times I wish I could hug my younger self.
 I wish I could have done a lot of things and maybe experienced things a little differently.”
 And that even though therapy is hard, ‘It’s amazing.’

-6. When She Received an Award For Her Mental Health Advocacy
+September 2019: She Received an Award For Mental Health Advocacy

 In September 2019, the Mclean Hospital awarded her with the 2019 McLean Award for Mental Health Advocacy.
 During her acceptance speech, Gomez explained that she was both scared and relieved when she got her official diagnosis.